BloatingRoadmap

 This page is for you if your main question is simple: should I be looking at a probiotic or a prebiotic first?

 Use a different page first if your question is already broader or more specific.
 If you are comparing synbiotics, postbiotics, and SCFAs too, go to synbiotics, probiotics, and prebiotics.
 If you need strain-level probiotic evidence, use probiotics for IBS strains.
 If you need ingredient-level prebiotic help, use prebiotic fiber.
+If you are not ready for either category yet and need a calmer food-first starting point, use gentle variety before probiotics.

 The Fastest Difference Between Probiotic and Prebiotic